Top 6 Venture Capital Firms for Mobile Apps Startups

 Image of PreAngel- Top VCs in Mobile Apps

-PreAngel is a strong fit if you are a founder building a company in deep tech, AI, robotics, or autonomous mobility.
-Their track record indicates they are a valuable partner for early-stage startups with significant hardware or software challenges.
+This firm is a strong match if you are a founder working on deep tech or hardware, especially in robotics, autonomous systems, or AI.
+Their track record with technically demanding companies makes them a valuable partner for early-stage startups with global ambitions.

 • Founded: 2011

-• Notable portfolio companies: EHang, Hesai Technology, Dobot Robotics, and Medlinker
+• Notable portfolio companies: EHang, Hesai Technology, Dobot Robotics, Westwell, and Medlinker

 You can refer to their website here.